How to Sort Multiple Columns of a Table with Excel VBA (2 Methods)

 2 Suitable Ways to Sort Multiple Columns of a Table with Excel VBA

-Here we’ve got a table called Table1 in a worksheet called Sheet1 of an Excel workbook that contains three columns namely Employee Name, Joining Date, and Salary.
+Here we have a table called Table1 in a worksheet called Sheet1 of an Excel workbook that contains three columns, namely Employee Name, Joining Date, and Salary.

 Table to Sort Multiple Columns of a Table with Excel VBA

-Let’s try to sort the whole table (Table1) of Sheet1 according to the ascending order of the joining dates of the employees (Seniority-wise).
+Let’s sort the whole table (Table1) of Sheet1 in ascending order of the joining dates of the employees (Seniority-wise).

 The Key parameter and the Order parameter can be more than one in number (in case the table is sorted based on multiple columns).
-So we have to number them in the order, like Key1, Order1, Key2, Order2, etc.
+So we have to number them in order like this: Key1, Order1, Key2, Order2, etc.

 Sub Sort_Table_Based_on_Single_Column()